arnavroh45/Archery_WebGL/index.md

 by allowing the user to participate actively in the animation.
 - Feedback Loop: The dynamic nature provides immediate feedback to the user's actions, enhancing the interactive experience.
-3. Reward System: The fireworks and extra bullets serve as a reward for hitting the bullseye, encouraging users to aim accurately and providing a satisfying conclusion to the interaction.
+- Reward System: The fireworks and extra bullets serve as a reward for hitting the bullseye, encouraging users to aim accurately and providing a satisfying conclusion to the interaction.

 **Story and Problem Solving:**

-The story revolves around the user's role as a shooter aiming at the bullseye.
+The story revolves around the user's role as a shooter aiming at the target board.
 The problem addressed is how to create a compelling and interactive animation that accurately simulates shooting mechanics and rewards precise aim.